joshua-noel/YT-Video-Downloader/README.md

 `./downloader.py`

 ### Or
-Download the folder "pre-compiled build" and run "downloader.exe"
+1. Download and unzip the folder 'pre-compiled build'
+2. Run the downloader "downloader.exe" located in 'dist/downloader'

 ## Contributing
 This project is not currently open for contributions